-Installing Python
+Installing Python¶

-At your own computer
+At your own computer¶

 The instructions to install vary a bit based on which operating system you are using, but they are all essentially the same.

-Install Python
+Install Python¶

-On Mac or Linux, you probably already have python installed.
+on some systems).
 On Windows, however it is a bit more complex.

 Installing Python in Windows

-Setting up pyenv-win
+Setting up Python via pyenv-win

 We will copy some of the install instructions from the pyenv-win how to install GitHub page here below, but we refer to the offical install instructions should there be problems.